Skip to Main Content

 In a region where nearly every restaurant has access to excellent local producers, wine programs are differentiated less by what they stock and more by how they think.
 Enclos's list, overseen by Wine Director Ian Cobb, who also serves as General Manager, runs to 320 selections across an inventory of 1,450 bottles.
 The program is strongest in California and France.

 That California-France pairing is the standard axis for serious Wine Country programs, but the depth here deserves attention.
 A 1,450-bottle inventory across 320 selections is not a broad-sweep collection; it suggests meaningful depth in specific producers rather than horizontal coverage.
 The $$$-tier pricing reflects a list that has been curated for quality at a premium price point, consistent with the kitchen's positioning.
-For a table celebrating in Wine Country, the combination of a two-star kitchen and a focused, deep wine program under a single director is a practical argument for Enclos over its local peers.
+For a table celebrating in Wine Country, the combination of a three-star kitchen and a focused, deep wine program under a single director is a practical argument for Enclos over its local peers.

 Among the Sonoma dining options worth considering in this tier, Hazel Hill and Layla at MacArthur Place offer Californian cooking with their own approaches to regional sourcing.
 For a different register, El Molino Central represents Sonoma's Mexican tradition at a significantly more accessible price point.